 - Partly averted in For Your Safety.
 Mankind is now under the Groupmind's computerized thumb, but it's willing bend itself into pretzels to avoid physically harming humans, and knows the psychological damage it's inflicting is not a good thing.

-- Practically all of the above were destroyed or neutralised by Captain Kirk, whether it be by Logic Bomb, Percussive Maintenance, or other means: "Kirk vs. computers" has become something of a Star Trek meme.
+- Practically all of the above were destroyed or neutralized by Captain Kirk, whether it be by Logic Bomb, Percussive Maintenance, or other means.
+"Kirk vs. computers" has become something of a Star Trek meme.
 As one writer commented about Kirk, "How IBM must hate that man!"

 - Gamma World has this as a common villain, very often encouraged in their delusions godhood by the Cryptic Alliance The Followers Of The Voice.
 There are several of these as villains in the modules including the computer that runs the moonbase city in the latest edition.

 - Paranoia is the Trope Namer.
 Very tragically so.
 Friend Computer started out programmed to run a city for the benefit of its residents, and does its best because it genuinely wants its people to be happy.
-However, one apocalypse, an undisclosed amount of time and God alone knows how much self-serving reprogramming by various High Programmers has turned Friend Computer into a barely functioning paranoid schizophrenic.
+However, an apocalypse (no one knows what, exactly, happened anymore, but it definitely wasn't good), some corrupted databases filled with Cold War propaganda, an undisclosed amount of time, and God alone knows how much self-serving and contradictory reprogramming by various High Programmers later, Friend Computer is a barely-functioning paranoid schizophrenic.